Neck Pain in Children

 - How Can Neck Pain Be Prevented?

-On certain days with intense physical activities, we have heard of our child complaining of neck pain.
+On certain days with intense physical activities, children may begin complaining of neck pain.
+Sometimes, rest may resolve the issue.
 In certain cases, however, the neck pain could be worse than it seems and not temporary at all.
 This needs to be investigated and diagnosed to check for any severity.

 What is Neck Pain?